Craving something meaty? We've taken the hassle out of sourcing the best cuts with this guide to tried and tested butchers in Hong Kong.

-When it comes to great butchers in Hong Kong, Pacific Gourmet is the perfect spot for budget-friendly, premium-grade produce and groceries.
-With branches in Mid-Levels, Happy Valley and Ap Lei Chau, you can pick up a wide range of chilled meat and seafood imported from Australia and Norway.
+When it comes to great butchers in Hong Kong, Pacific Gourmet is the perfect spot for budget-friendly, premium-grade produce, and groceries.
+With branches in Mid-Levels, Happy Valley, and Ap Lei Chau, you can pick up a wide range of chilled meat and seafood imported from Australia and Norway.
 For those feeling adventurous, there is also French duck breast and French rabbit.
-Along with stocking meat, they also offer a range of deli items including dips, antipasto, cold cuts, cheeses and even Aussie pies.
+In addition to meat, they also offer a range of deli items including dips, antipasto, cold cuts, cheeses, and even Aussie pies.

 Pacific Gourmet, 53 Caine Road, Hong Kong, p.
 2898 9000, 香港堅道53號